Digital Archive of the Egyptian Newspaper

 Before 1960 the newspaper was an independent publication and was known for its objectivity and independence.
 After nationalisation by President Nasser in 1960, Al-Ahram became the de facto voice of the Egyptian government.
 Today the newspaper is administered by the Supreme Press Council.

 The full text of the archive was obtained by digital character recognition (OCR).
-Arabic is a difficult language in this process.
-The editions from 1980 onwards were available as printed sources and therefore have a higher recognition rate.
 Earlier editions are based on microfilms and may therefore be less accurate.
+In addition, Arabic is considered a particularly difficult language for text recognition.
+The newer editions were available in higher quality and are therefore more correct.